okeller/BordaManipulation/README.md

 # New Approximation for Borda Coalitional Manipulation
 This repository contains the code for the paper:

-Orgad Keller, Avinatan Hassidim, Noam Hazon:  **New Approximation for Borda Coalitional Manipulation** to appear in AAMAS 2017.
+Orgad Keller, Avinatan Hassidim, Noam Hazon:  **New Approximation for Borda Coalitional Manipulation**, AAMAS 2017 606-614.

 ### Requirements:
 * Python 2.7 and up